USS Robert A. Owens: 1978–1981

 Between 1978 and 1981, she was assigned to the Naval Surface Reserve Force and homeported at Naval Air Station Pensacola, Florida, berthed adjacent to the training aircraft carrier USS Lexington.

 During this time the USS Owens was used to train reserve members of the Navy and Marines.

-TCG Alcitepe (D-346)
+TCG Alçi Tepe (D-346)

 Robert A. Owens was decommissioned on 16 February 1982 and transferred to the Republic of Turkey through the Security Assistance Program (SAP) that same day.
-She served as TCG Alcitepe (D-346) with the Turkish Navy until early 1999 when she was decommissioned and scrapped.
+She served as TCG Alçi Tepe (D-346) with the Turkish Navy until early 1999 when she was decommissioned & scrapped.